Courtland Center

-Courtland Center, formerly Eastland Mall, is an enclosed shopping mall in Burton, Michigan, a suburb of Flint, Michigan, United States.
-It opened in 1968, two years before the larger Genesee Valley Center on the other side of the Flint metropolitan area.
-Courtland Center includes four anchor stores: JCPenney, Dunham's Sports, Staples, and Jo-Ann Etc., plus an exhibit space operated by Sloan Museum.
+Courtland Center is an enclosed regional shopping mall in Burton, Michigan, United States.
+Opened in 1968, it is currently anchored by JCPenney, Dunham's Sports, and Ross.

 History

 In September 1964, the Burton Township board rezoned the property at the southeastern corner of East Court Street and Center Road from single family residential to commercial.
 Forest City Enterprises began building on the property after the rezoning on the Court Mall Center with expectations for a second quarter 1965 opening.

 Eastland Mall

-Courtland Center opened in late October 1968 as Eastland Mall in what was then Burton Township under the ownership of Forest City and Jack Shifron.
+Courtland Center opened in late October 1968 as Eastland Mall, in what was then Burton Township, under the ownership of Forest City and Jack Shifron.
+Its opening predated the larger Genesee Valley Center, on the other side of Flint, by two years.
 At the time, it featured it had a 1000-seat theater and 47 stores including three anchor stores: discount chain Woolco on the eastern end, The Fair on the western end and Detroit, Michigan-based Federal's in the center.
 Federal's later closed and briefly became Robert Hall Village until 1977, when it closed due to bankruptcy.
 The space was later occupied by JCPenney.
 In 1983, Woolco shuttered all of their U.S. locations.